rohitkolapkar/Ubuntu-Bash-on-windows-10/README.md

 - > Retype the password, hit enter

 Here you are Done.
-- >For the first time It is advisable to run " sudo apt update" Thank you.
+##For the first time It is advisable to install update.
+- > 1. "sudo apt update"
+- > 2. "sudo apt upgrade"
+Thank you.

 ## Authors